Friday, 3 October 2025

 Her father, however, had no time for any explanations.
 He angrily left Her quarters stating that She was to obey his orders.
 He would find Her a suitable groom and She would marry the person he chose-- and that was to be the end of the matter!

 He declared that his once beloved daughter, was now dead to him!
-He stated that nobody in the family was to ever utter Her name again and She had ceased to exist as far as he was concerned.
+He stated that nobody in the family was ever to utter Her name again and She had ceased to exist as far as he was concerned.

 One day, while in the company of Shiva at Their home in Mount Kailas, Sati noticed a large number of celestial beings passing by.
 They appeared to be on their way to a grand ceremony of worship.
 She called to them to ask where they were going, and they replied saying that they had been invited to Her father, Daksha's home.
 They explained he was going to conduct a great yajna (fire ceremony) in honour of Vishnu and other divinities.